hannadrehman/component-modern-design/README.md

 The Assets folder contain all the static files required for the project, like Css libraries,Fonts, Js libraries etc. we have 3 sub folder in Assets.

-1.Css : contains all css libraries.all these files will be coppied and minified vendor.css to the production folder.
+1. Css : contains all css libraries.all these files will be coppied and minified vendor.css to the production folder.
 PLEASE MAKE SURE YOU KEEP Un MINIFIED VERSION OF CSS FILES. beacuse gulp is minifying the files for us.

-2.Images : this contains all Development images for the project. like logo,copyright images etc.
+2. Images : this contains all Development images for the project. like logo,copyright images etc.

-3.Js : This is an important folder. it contains 2 main Js files.
+3. Js : This is an important folder. it contains 2 main Js files.

 	3.a. appConfig.js : this file contains the angular module definition which is referenced in all the component files. all the depending modules are injected here in the angular app, like ui-router.

 	NOTE: here we are using templateCache module as first DI, DO NOT remove it. because we are using angular template cache to optimize the html partials and they are taken into a seperate angular app 'templateCache'. this needs to be there otherwise app will fail.

 	3.b. vendor.js: this file contains all the Js libraries required for this app. like angularjs,uirouter etc. we are using node requrie syntax to get the libraries.

 			```
 			var angular=require('angular');

 			var router=require('angular-ui-router');
 			```
    NOTE : here we have downloaded angular from npm and required it with node syntax. all the required files will be exported as vendor.js to production folder and will contain all the libraries minifies/uglified. please make sure that all the libraries are un-minified/uglified . gulp is going to the uglification task for us.

 			```
 			npm install --save-dev angular
 			```